HackDavis/AISCWorkshop2024/README.md

 - Connect to Remote Git!
   (Very Rough, will need more edit)

+#### Creating Folder Structure
+- once in the directory that is connected to git
 #### NextJS Init

 Documentation of NextJS can be found here: <a href="https://nextjs.org/docs" target = "_blank"> NextJS Documentation </a>